SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 watch -c jq -C . ~/.cds-services.json
 ```

 > The `-c` option to `watch` tells it to interpret ANSI color and style sequences, which we explicitly tell `jq` to emit with the `-C` option.
-Normally, `jq` won't bother to emit them if it thinks, correctly here, that its output is not directly in the context of a terminal (it's in the context of the `watch` process, here), but we can force its hand.
+Normally, `jq` won't bother to emit them if it thinks, correctly here, that its output is not directly in the context of a terminal (it's in the context of the `watch` process), but we can force its hand.

-> Alternatively, you can just open the `~/.cds-services.json` file in the editor, by using the file selector (open it with Cmd-P or Ctrl-P) and entering the filename there, like this:
+> Alternatively, you can just open the `~/.cds-services.json` file in the editor by using the File Selector as [mentioned in a previous exercise](../04-understand-service-mocking/README.md#learn-about-the-cds-services-registry):
 >
 > ![Entering the ~/.cds-services.json filename in the file selector](assets/file-selector.png)
 >